RicardoIT-Web/motorbikebuddy.com/README.md

 # Typography and Color schemes

 The font used throughout this site is Montserrat.
 Open-sans is used as the fallback font.
 The Logo is an image so no font required.
-The colors selected have been to compliment the logo colors.
+The colors used throughout the site have been selected to compliment the logo colors.

 # Testing